thePortal362/PiProbe/README.md

-This Script has Multiple Errors and is in Pre-Alpha Version!
+!!!This Script has Multiple Errors and is in Pre-Alpha Version!!!

 Also, I used some code from David Bombal, specifically from his WiFi Deauth Scripts. (https://github.com/davidbombal/red-python-scripts)